DuoAlly-AI-Recruiter/DuoAlly-AI-Recruiter/README.md

 **Welcome to DuoAlly, where innovation meets opportunity!**

-**We are a cutting-edge AI company dedicated to transforming the future of technology through artificial intelligence.**
+**We are a cutting-edge AI company dedicated to transforming the future of gaming through artificial intelligence.**

 ## 💼 Open Positions